debops/debops/docs/getting-started.rst

 role to create a simple iSCSI Target server, however using ``targetcli`` to setup a LIO-based iSCSI Target might be easier.

+The ``debops.unattended_upgrades`` role can be used with a provided list of blacklisted packages to prevent the unattended upgrade of the ``open-iscsi`` package, which might result in connection loss to the iSCSI Target and broken services.

 Example inventory
 -----------------